 The Arts Club Theatre Company is the largest theatre company in Western Canada.
 Each year, over a quarter of a million people experience the best in professional theatre at its three venues: the Stanley Industrial Alliance Stage, Granville Island Stage, and Revue Stage, as well as on tour throughout the province.
 Its popular productions range from musicals and contemporary comedies to new works and classics.
-The Arts Club also expands its audiences outside Vancouver though a three-show mini-season presented at venues around British Columbia.
-The 2013–2014 Arts Club season features five productions at the historic 650-seat Stanley Industrial Alliance Stage at Granville and W. 12th; five productions on scenic Granville Island at the vibrant, newly renovated 440-seat Granville Island Stage; and four productions in the intimate, 198-seat Revue Stage adjacent to Granville Island’s Public Market.
+The Arts Club Theatre Company also expands its audiences outside Vancouver though a three-show mini-season tour presented at venues around British Columbia.
+The 2015-2016 Arts Club season features five productions at the historic 650-seat Stanley Industrial Alliance Stage at Granville and W. 12th; five productions on scenic Granville Island at the vibrant 440-seat Granville Island Stage; and three productions in the intimate, new 250-seat Goldcorp Stage at the new BMO Theatre Centre.

 The Arts Club of Vancouver was founded in 1958 as a private club for artists, musicians, and actors, and officially became the Arts Club Theatre in 1964 when the company opened its first stage, a converted gospel hall at Seymour Street and Davie.
 The company's twenty-seven years at Seymour Street are an important part of Vancouver and Canadian theatre history.
 The tiny 250-seat stage helped launch the careers of Canadian talents such as Michael J. Fox, Bruce Greenwood, Ruth Nichol, Janet Wright, Winston Rekert, Lally Cadeau, and Brent Carver, while introducing Vancouver to works by Canadian playwrights such as Michel Tremblay, David Freedman, and Carol Bolt.
 Productions by newcomers Sherman Snukal (Talking Dirty), Nicola Cavendish (It's Snowing on Saltspring), Morris Panych (7 Stories), and John Lazarus (The Late Blumer) also premiered there.
 The original Arts Club Seymour Street Stage was closed for demolition in 1991.